-In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740), Simplifying the Accounting for Income Taxes, which clarifies and simplifies certain aspects of the accounting for income taxes.
+In December 2019, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2019-12, Income Taxes (Topic 740), Simplifying the Accounting for Income Taxes, which clarifies and simplifies certain aspects of the accounting for income taxes.
 The standard is effective for years beginning after December 15, 2020, and interim periods within annual periods beginning after December 15, 2020.
-The adoption of this standard on January 1, 2021 is not expected to have a material impact on the Company's consolidated financial statements.
+The adoption of this standard on January 1, 2021 did not have a material impact on the Company's consolidated financial statements.

 In January 2020, the FASB issued ASU 2020-01, Investments - Equity Securities, Investments - Equity Method and Joint Ventures, and Derivatives and Hedging - Clarifying the Interactions Between Topic 321, Topic 323, and Topic 815, intended to clarify the interactions between ASC 321, ASC 323 and ASC 815.
 The new standard addresses accounting for the transition into and out of the equity method and measurement of certain purchased options and forward contracts to acquire investments.
 The standard is effective for annual and interim periods beginning after December 15, 2020, with early adoption permitted.
 Adoption of the standard requires changes to be made prospectively.
-The adoption of this standard on January 1, 2021 is not expected to have a material impact on the Company's consolidated financial statements.
+The adoption of this standard on January 1, 2021 did not have a material impact on the Company's